janrutger/TurningVM/README.md

 - integrated Memory and I/O management
 - An Console and an Y-plotter output
 - support for Array and String datatype
-- timers
+- support for timers eg performance
-- a-sync jobs
+- support for a-sync jobs

 STACKS: An RPN-based Language for the TuringVM Machine